pflanze/ml2json/docs/usage.md

 Instructions
 ------------

-1. collect all mbox files your archive is comprised of into one directory (or directory tree, if you use the `--recurse` option)
+1. collect all mbox files or Maildir/ezmlm directories your archive is comprised of into one or several directories (or directory tree, if you use the `--recurse` option), possibly using symlinks.

 2. decide upon a base directory where all the unpacked attachments (as well as serialized state--for details see [[phases]]) should be